-New York State is reporting 157,758 positive cases.
-The latest data (ending April 11) shows a 26% decrease in reported cases from the previous week.
+New York State reported 157,758 positive cases.
+The latest data (ending April 11) shows a 26% decrease in cases from the previous week.

-In Monroe County, there have been 17 deaths and 5,775 confirmed cases since October 1.
-Of those confirmed cases, 763 were hospitalized.
+In Monroe County, NY, there have been 17 deaths and 5,775 confirmed cases since October 1.
+Of those confirmed cases, 763 resulted in hospitalization.

 Both strains of influenza cause typical flu symptoms, like fever, fatigue, body aches, chills, sore throat, and cough.
 It’s unlikely patients would be able to tell the difference between A or B without a lab test.